Windows 10 deployment scenarios and tools

 Dism.exe /Online /Enable-Feature /FeatureName:NetFX3 /All /Source:D:\Sources\SxS /LimitAccess

-In Windows 10, you can use Windows PowerShell for many of the functions performed by DISM.exe.
+In Windows 10, you can use Windows PowerShell for many of the functions done by DISM.exe.
 The equivalent command in Windows 10 using PowerShell is:

 Enable-WindowsOptionalFeature -Online -FeatureName NetFx3 -All -Source D:\Sources\SxS -LimitAccess